Diya Aur Baati Hum: 7 years later

 Santhosh hates Pakistan because of a tragic accident on the border which took her younger brother's life when they were children.
-Not knowing Arzoo is from Pakistan, she fixes her alliance with Aryan.
+Not knowing Arzoo is from Pakistan, she fixes her alliance with Aryan (whom she adopts after his grandmother's death).
 At first, Sandhya suspects Arzoo of being a terrorist.

 Later, Sandhya not only saves Arzoo from the terrible misunderstanding but also helps her get accepted by Santosh.
+Sandhya and Sooraj battle superstition and later help expose Poorvi's crimes (Sooraj cousin Om's obsessed wife).
 Sooraj meets with an accident and gets stuck in a wheelchair.
-Sandhya decides to run his confectionary shop by leaving her job, much to Sooraj, and the family's displeasure.
+Sandhya decides to run his confectionery shop by leaving her job, much to Sooraj, and the family's displeasure.

 As Sandhya delivers a daughter named Kanak, Sooraj overcomes his disability and is able to walk to run his shop.
-Sandhya gets a proposal from commissioner and joins the police again before meeting IPS Arpita Khanna, who considers Sandhya as her rival at first but later becomes among her best allies.
+Sandhya gets a proposal from commissioner and joins the police again before meeting IPS Arpita Khanna, who considers Sandhya as her rival at first but later becomes among her best allies and assists her in solving various cases.

 Soon, Vansh discovers the truth about his birth parents but hates them for giving him away.
 Four terrorists kill Ankur and Ankita and also take the residents of the Rathis' neighborhood hostage, including them.
 Sandhya and Sooraj bravely rescue the civilians.

 Upon seeing his parents' selflessness and courage, Vansh forgives them and the family is reunited, but not for long.
 Sandhya and Sooraj unsuccessfully try a trap for the terrorists and punish them.
 The leader kidnaps Kanak and makes Sandhya and Sooraj eat bomb pills.

 Sandhya and Sooraj bid their farewell to family and others by jumping into the river before exploding.
 Sandhya's mangal sutra and Sooraj's chain becomes entangled in the water before the setting Sun, highlighting that even death cannot separate them.